 IT Companies That Sponsor H-1B Visas

-IT services and staffing firms are among the highest-volume H-1B sponsors in the U.S., with companies sponsoring roles in infrastructure, cybersecurity, cloud engineering, and software development.
+IT services and staffing firms are among the highest-volume H-1B visa sponsors in the U.S., with companies sponsoring roles in infrastructure, cybersecurity, cloud engineering, and software development.
 Browse IT employers by sponsorship volume, location, and current openings.
 For detailed visa eligibility requirements, see the official USCIS guide.

-See All IT Jobs
+See All H-1B IT Jobs

 Overview